 Welcome to the History Department at the University of Galway!
 As you start your First Year, I think it's important to think about how your study of History will help you, not only to understand the past more, but to understand today's world.
 Yes, this may come to you as a surprise, but many great men and women of the past have argued that 'to understand the world today, you need to understand the past'.
 This is also our History Department's motto.
-In the course of your studies with us, you will learn about many historical periods and areas, from Medieval to Early Modern and Modern laurence.marley@universityofgalway.ie
+In the course of your studies with us, you will have the opportunity to learn about the medieval, early modern and modern periods and many parts of the world - Ireland, Europe, Africa, Asia, Australasia, along with North and South America.